 It can be upsetting to realize that people we care for do not see things the way we do.
 However, it’s beyond the discomfort that we find the real long-lasting change.
 If you are not a POC and you consider yourself an ally, it is your job to speak up when you see or hear racism.
 It is your job to use your voice when there is not a voice of color in the conversation.
 That’s why we’re here to help you learn how to talk to your friends and family about race.

-When theSKIN asked me to write about speaking to our friends and family about racism, I immediately jumped at the opportunity.
+When theSKIN asked me to write about this, I immediately jumped at the opportunity.
 In full transparency, I often fail at making my point.
 In advocating for justice, I often allow my emotions to take over as I try to drive my point home, ending in a fiery debate where neither side hears the other.
 What I have learned is this: coming to the table with a strategy is the most effective way to make your point while saving your energy.
 This fight is not over, and to achieve our long-term goals we need all the stamina we can muster.
 Consider this as a strategy if you will, to navigate calm, collected, and impactful conversations about race.

 Facts > Emotions

 Often, conversations between close individuals can become emotional fast.
 These are people you care about and as passionate as love is, so is anger.
 The most important element of a mature debate is the use of facts.
-When you stand in the power that fact-based arguments give you, it is harder for the other party to gaslight you and easier for you to point out where their irrational beliefs lie.
-When the conversation is said and done, you can be proud of your ability to stand in your integrity without succumbing to your frustration.
+Having a fact-based argument makes it harder for the other party to gaslight you.
+It’s also easier for you to point out where their irrational beliefs lie.
+Afterwards, you can be proud of your ability to stand in your integrity without succumbing to your frustration.
 If you don’t know accurate facts off the top of your head, whip out that smartphone and Google them!
-There is no shame in arming yourself with the information needed to make your point, even if it’s on the spot.
+No shame in arming yourself with the info you need to make your point, even if it’s on the spot.